ProgrammingHero1/B11A08-router-warrior/C002-req.md

   - [ ] Experience
   - [ ] License Number
   - [ ] “View Details” button → Navigates to Lawyer Details page
+- [ ] - There will be a Show All Button. on Clicking it ,  You have to load all the 12 Doctors Card in your UI.

 ### 🏆 Success Section